Setting fees in psychotherapy in the Greater Washington DC area

 - and, most importantly, whether what they, the psychotherapist, actually has something of value to offer

-These three concerns make the fee setting very anxiety producing, indeed.
+These three concerns make fee setting very anxiety-producing, indeed.
 Add to that the patient’s anxiety and we have a recipe rife with potential for enactments.
 Let’s talk today about the clinician’s contribution to this mix.

 Patients have many feelings about the fee that they pay.
 For this reason, it’s important to be clear and straightforward about how you will handle fees.
 Ideally, it’s helpful to discuss the fee during the initial phone call or in the first session.
 Some patients, for example, those for whom therapy is a maiden voyage, may imagine that their health insurance will cover your services.
 Unless you work for managed care this is unlikely to be the case.

-When the patient hears the clincian’s fee, often, he wonders, is it worth it?
+When the patient hears the clinician’s fee, often, they wonder, is it worth it?
 Psychotherapy requires a commitment of time and money but these are not the worst of the patient’s anxieties.
-Rather, at both a conscious and unconscious level, he is aware that psychotherapy can be painful.
-And on top of all of this, he is expected to pay for it!
-While it is understandable that the patient would lament or question the cost of psychotherapy, it can be intimidating to the new private practitioner who may have questions about his own skills.
+Rather, at both a conscious and unconscious level, patients are aware that psychotherapy can be painful.
+And on top of all of this, they is expected to pay for it!
+While it is understandable that the patient would lament or question the cost of psychotherapy, it can be intimidating to the new private practitioner who may have questions about their own skills.

 The best antidote to that is ongoing clinical supervision or consultation with a clinician who is skilled both clinically and in the art of private practice.
 In this way, uncertainties can be expressed, clarified and addressed in the supervisory setting.
 And then the clinician can return to the clinical setting prepared to set his own anxieties aside and empathize with the patient.

 Setting fees in psychotherapy can be uncomfortable.
 Yet, doing so provides a template for talking together, and understanding, the array of different challenges that occur in psychotherapy.